hazaarlabs/hazaar-mvc/docs/src/docs/start/structure.md

 └─ composer.json
 ```

-## `application` directory
+## `app` directory

 This is the application directory that contains all the models, views and controllers for your application.
 This is where you will do all of your work.
-The application directory contains the following sub-directories:
+The app directory contains the following sub-directories:

 ### `configs` directory